In the guide below, we outline various key aspects of rainwater harvesting and collection.

 – Freestanding tanks and patented products that catch water directly from the sky without a roof surface

-Cisterns may be different though because they allow water to fall to the ground
+Cisterns may be different to other systems because they allow water to fall to the ground

 Different Features Used On Different Rainwater Harvesting & Collection Systems